dedaluz/jamiecurle/jamiecurle/content/blog/flask-and-speed.md

 ## Enter Flask

 I thought about it, I was really after speed.
 Static was just the means of getting there.
 I came to the conclusion that I didn't care about how I got speed, as long as I got it.
 So I set about building a flask application that didn't use a database - it just reads markdown files.
 That application is what you see before you and it's cached up to the hilt using memcache.
+You can [peruse the source code on github][6]